abrady/MRDesktop/README.md

  The first_frame.bmp file will prove the desktop capture is working

-## Pixel Format with Compression

-When compression is active (requested via `MSG_COMPRESSION_REQUEST`) the server always encodes frames in the YUV420 format for the H.26x encoders.
-The pixel format agreed upon with `MSG_PIXEL_FORMAT_REQUEST` only applies to uncompressed transfers.
-A client decoding a compressed frame therefore receives YUV output and must convert it to the desired BGRA/ARGB format on its side.

-Advanced setups can implement a custom encoder that preserves RGB channels (for example `libx264rgb` or a PNG-based codec).
-Such an approach would allow compressed frames to be delivered directly in the negotiated format and avoid the extra conversion step after decoding.

 ## Formatting

 The repository uses clang-format to keep the C/C++ code consistent.
 The style configuration is in `.clang-format`, based on Meta's Snowplow guidelines.
 Run `scripts/format.sh` after making changes to automatically format the source files.